-Minnesota is a state often forgotten about because of its north-central location and “flyover status“, and small-town vibes.
-However, it’s the perfect place to relocate or steal away for a good mix of city life and a little peace and serenity – I personally know, and (and work with at VT) a bunch of folks who have relocated to Minnesota and have no plans to ever leave!
+Minnesota is often forgotten about because of its north-central location, “flyover status,” and small-town vibes.
+However, it’s the perfect place to relocate or steal away for a good mix of city life and a little peace and serenity – I know (and work with at VT) a bunch of folks who have relocated to Minnesota and have no plans to leave!

 Though there are plenty of small towns where people can relax and enjoy nature, you can also find bigger cities with numerous activities for kids and adults in Minnesota.
 In Forest Lake, you get both.